spatialos/UnrealGDK/SpatialGDK/Documentation/content/command-line-arguments.md

 ## Other arguments

-Use the following arguments to configure settings other than worker connection:
+In addition to arguments for worker connection, you can also use the following arguments for other settings:

 <table style="width: 100%;">
     <tbody>